kjosib/mistake/README.md

 * There is a `sandbox` folder with some embryonic bits that are slowly growing into a usable system.
-* There is a grammar file at `src/mistake/mistake_grammar.md`
+* There is a grammar file at `src/mistake/mistake_grammar.md`.
 * The `docs` folder contains design considerations.
+* Some modicum of functionality is in the `src/mistake` folder.

+The main entry point right now is at `sandbox/cradle.py`.
+It's currently focused on developing a simple validation layer.
+Don't be surprised when it vomits all over `STDERR`: that is literally its job.

-If you want to play with this, it's probably still better to work from a copy of the github version.
+If you want to play with this, it's currently better to work from a copy of the github version.